 Forgetting to redirect product pages

-For many merchants there will be times when a product goes out of stock.
-This in of itself is no problem but what happens if a previous visitor bookmarked that page to return only to find out the page is now non-existent?
+For many merchants, there will be times when a product goes out of stock.
+This in itself is no problem but what happens if a previous visitor bookmarked that page to return only to find out the page is now non-existent?

 One way to combat losing these types of returning visitors is to redirect the old product page to a more relevant product in your store.
 This can help with retaining customers and reducing bounce rate.
 Reducing the bounce rate is a possible factor in helping your website seem more relevant to users which in turn can help your website rank higher in the search results.

 Problem: Deleting product pages and not redirecting to a more relevant page can cause potential high converting customers to drop off and shop elsewhere